24eg112d08/ATP_24eg112d08/week-5/README.md

 ---

-> 💡 *"CSS is the art of making the web beautiful.
+> the things that i have learnt is *"CSS is the art of making the web beautiful.
 Tailwind CSS is the shortcut to that art."*